jamiejcross/planetmould/README.md

 Mouldwire is a bespoke science and media news service designed to collect and distribute the latest mould related research, news and stories.
 This version is optimised for social scientists interested in planetary health, infrastructure, and human/non-human sociality.

 The search engine is based on RSS feeds for ~50 international peer reviewed scientific journals; public health agencies, environmental bodies, and standards organisations, news organisations; and social media platforms.
 These are scanned for updates 4 times/day using a unique list of keywords.
-Each item is accompanied by a brief summary that has been prompt engineered using Mistral AI to explore the connections between these reports to broader anthropological qustions.
+Each item is accompanied by a brief summary that has been prompt engineered using Meta-Llama-3-8B-Instruct to explore the connections between these reports to broader anthropological qustions.

 Mouldwire launched in Jan 2026 and is currently under active development.